Al-Muwatta: History

-Due to increase in juristic differences, the Caliph of the time, Abū Ja‘far al-Manṣūr, requested Imām Mālik to produce a standard book that could be promulgated as law in the country.
-The Imam refused this in 148 AH (765/766 CE), but when the Caliph again came to the Ḥijāz in 163 AH (779/780 CE), he was more forceful and said:

 “O Abū ‘Abd Allāh, take up the reign of the discipline of fiqh in your hands.
 Compile your understanding of every issue in different chapters for a systematic book free from the harshness of ‘Abd Allāh b.
 ‘Umar, concessions and accommodations of ‘Abd Allāh b.
 ‘Abbās and unique views of ‘Abd Allāh b.
 Mas‘ūd.
 Your work should exemplify the following principle of the Prophet: “The best issues are those which are balanced.”
 It should be a compendium of the agreed upon views of the Companions and the elder imāms on the religious and legal issues.
 Once you have compiled such a work then we would be able to unite the Muslims in following the single fiqh worked by you.
 We would then promulgate it in the entire Muslim state.
 We would order that no body acts contrary to it.”

 Historical reports attest that another ‘Abbāsī caliph Harun al-Rashid too expressed similar wishes before Imām Mālik who remained unmoved.
 He, however, compiled Muwaṭṭa’, keeping before himself the target of removing the juristic differences between the scholars.

 Authenticity

-Composed over a forty-year period, according to Abu Hatim al-Razi it was called 'Muwatta' from the Arabic ("watta'a") meaning easy for the people.
+The work was composed over a forty-year period.
+According to Abu Hatim al-Razi it was called 'Muwatta' from the Arabic ("watta'a") meaning easy for the people.
 Malik said, "I showed this book of mine to seventy of the fuqaha of Madinah and all of them agreed with me ("wata'a") about it and so I called it the Muwatta.

 The Muslim Jurist, Muhammad ibn Idris ash-Shafi`i also called Imam Al Shafi`i famously said, "There is not on the face of the earth a book – after the Book of Allah – which is more authentic than the book of Malik."

 Over one thousand disciples of Malik have transmitted this work from him throughout his life, which resulted in differences in the text.
-There are many versions of the work - with sixteen being known today - of which the most famous is the one transmitted by Yahya ibn Yahya al-Laythi, who studied and received the Muwatta in the last year of Malik's life.
+There are many editions of the work - with sixteen being known today - of which the most famous is the one transmitted by Yahya ibn Yahya al-Laythi, who studied and received the Muwatta in the last year of Malik's life.
 Al-Laythi's recension is considered the 'vulgate' or standard version in the Maliki school of law.

 The recension of the Muwatta produced by Ahmad ibn Abi Bakr al-Zuhri is approximately five to ten percent larger than the recension of al-Laythi.